kbathina/Untappd/README.md

 # How to access your data

+Note: You'll need python3 and the following packages for this to work

+* pandas
+* json
+* requests
+* urllib.request
+* sys
+* collections
+* datetime
+* os
+* itertools
+* matplotlib
+* numpy
+* random
+* folium
+* seaborn
+* plotly

 ## Apply for access
 1. Go [here](https://untappd.com/api/dashboard) to request access from Untappd
 2. I chose Personal App but you should choose whatever you need it for
 3. You need the
     * Application name
     * Support URL (I put my personal website but it doesn't really matter unless you are trying to access the API for a website)
     * Callback URL (I just used a random word)
     * Description
 4. Once accepted, you should have a Client ID and a Client Secret.

 ## Find Access Token